ramosmatiashernan/Road-to-Data-Scientist-III/README.md

 In this project, a 4 CNN models for sport predicting has been developed.
 It was used transfer learning for 3 of the models, incorporating the pretrained weights of "ResNet50", "EfficientNetB0" and "MobileNetV2", respectively.
 One of the models was only developed with convolutional/pool/batchnormalization/dense layers only using the training data for weights calculation.

+Transfer learning proved to be essential for predicting 100 different types of sports-based images.
+The model that was built from scratch without using pretrained models, only reach nearly 50 % of accuracy in the test dataset, while the other 3 models that integrates transfer learning, achieved over 90 % accuracy in few epochs.

-Transfer Learning using Pre-trained model¶
+# Transfer Learning using Pre-trained model
-What is transfer learning?
+# What is transfer learning?

 Transfer learning is a machine learning technique that allows a pre-trained model, which has been trained on a large dataset, to be reused as a starting point for a different but related task or dataset.
 Instead of training a model from scratch, transfer learning leverages the knowledge and learned representations of the pre-trained model to accelerate and improve the training process for a new task.